laws-africa/openbylaws-microsite/README.md

 1. `bin/place.py` is a Python script to update the configuration and content to be for a particular municipality.
 2. `jekyll build` builds the website as a regular Jekyll website.

-In production, these steps are performed by Travis-CI, and the resulting site is force pushed to the `gh-pages` branch as a static website.
+In production, these steps are performed by Github Actions and the resulting site is force pushed to the `gh-pages` branch on one of the openbylaws-PLACE repos, as a static website.

 ## But where is the content?

 This repo looks a bit empty, there are no places and by-laws.
 This saves us from having a repo tracking every change to every by-law.
-Instead, this repo is fleshed out by Travis-CI during the build phase.
+Instead, this repo is fleshed out by Github Actions during the build phase.

 ## How are the different sites hosted?

 Each site is hosted as a separate GitHub pages website.
-To support that, each microsite has its own repo which, during build time, clones this repo and runs the build process.
+To support that, each microsite has its own empty repo which this repo pushes the final website to.
 For example, see [openbylaws-wc033](https://github.com/laws-africa/openbylaws-wc033)

 ## Local development